Flag of Myanmar: Former 2019 proposals

 Two years before the 2021 coup, the ruling National League for Democracy (NLD) proposed a series of constitutional amendments in July 2019, including one to change the national flag.
-Four political parties, the NLD, SNLD, ZCD and NUP proposed four new designs for the flag.
+Four political parties, the NLD, Shan Nationalities League for Democracy (SNLD), Zomi Congress for Democracy (ZCD) and National United Democratic Party (NUDP) proposed four new designs for the flag.
 The NLD proposed changing the national flag as they do not believe that the flag adopted in 2010 has the full support of the people of Myanmar.
 Their proposed flag was based on the flag adopted by the country at independence and consisted of a red field with a blue canton in the upper hoist.
 Within the blue canton is a large white star representing the union which is surrounded by 14 smaller white stars representing the states and regions of the country.